 - Qualified and respected brokers

-Driving in Alberta presents its own unique set of challenges, you need insurance that is suited for the environment.
-Auto insurance in Alberta is an important consideration and it can be a major expense.
+Driving in Canada presents its own unique set of challenges, you need insurance that is suited for the environment.
+Auto insurance in Canada is an important consideration and it can be a major expense.
 You are legally required to have certain types of insurance, but at the same time, there are options that can affect your premiums and coverage.
 Leibel Insurance brokers work to find the insurance coverage options that protect your lifestyle and family.
 The end result is a policy that helps you and your family feel safe, secure, and protected.
-To contact us for a car insurance quote in Edmonton, Calgary, or surrounding areas in Alberta, fill out the free quote request form above or call our office today!
+To contact us for a car insurance quote in Edmonton, Calgary, or surrounding areas in Canada, fill out the free quote request form above or call our office today!

 Q. What is Car Insurance?